 If you want to include the southerly Innean go right on this path into the gap between the middle and south Inneans.
 Ascend the south Innean on its north west slope.
 Once the south Innean has been attained you can then descend northward to the middle Innean which is steep.
 Pick your way up the slope however you choose to reach the summit.
 Alternatively, just walk round it!
 Descend in a northerly direction to rejoin the obvious path.

 Descend initially in the direction you came up, but strike off to your left towards a wall.
-Follow the line of the wall downhill but before it reaches the forest fence turn right and make your way over rough ground alongside the fence for about 300m, now in site of the road.
+Cross the wall and pick up a rough path heading down the hill now in site of the road.
 The final obstacles of the day now have to be tackled: a barbed wire fence and a ditch, before you reach the road a short distance from your start point.

-View / download this route from Ordnance Survey.
+View / download shorter route from Ordnance Survey.